 guides contain tips and recommendations to reduce or eliminate risk

 Guidelines and Solutions

-- Complete the web-based computer workstation ergonomics training
+- Complete the self-evaluation in the web-based computer workstation ergonomics training

-- Take frequent breaks (every 30 min for ~2min) and alternate
+- Take frequent microbreaks (every 30 min for ~2min) and alternate

 tasks to break up continuous computer use.
 If the recommended

 computer postures cannot be achieved, take breaks more frequently.

 - Use an appropriate office chair for prolonged laptop use (>1

 - Use a separate keyboard and mouse for prolonged computer use (>1